Tigatok/MCDSoftware-Artificial-Intelligence/README.md

 Sprint 2
 ========
 []Configuration
-  []Set up the basic configuration sequence
+  -[]Set up the basic configuration sequence
-    []If there is no Config File, create one.
+    -[]If there is no Config File, create one.
-    []If there is a Config File, use it.
+    -[]If there is a Config File, use it.
-    []If the current Config File is broken,
+    -[]If the current Config File is broken,
-      []Log a message
+      -[]Log a message
-      []Save the current Config as 'configName.Broken.conf'
+      -[]Save the current Config as 'configName.Broken.conf'
-      []Load the default Config
+      -[]Load the default Config